 2. Data Quality Clinic: Data Remediation

 Data Quality Clinic extends the management dashboard by allowing a bank to return broken data to its owner for fixing.
-It effectively quarantines broken records and passes them to the owner in a queue.
+It effectively quarantines broken records and passes them to the data engineer in a queue, improving data pipelines and overall data governance & data quality.
 Clinic runs is a web browser and is tightly integrated with information relating to data dictionaries, lineage and third–party sources for validation.
 Extending our LEI example just now, I might be the owner of a bunch of entities which have failed an LEI check.
 Clinic would show me the records in question and highlight the fields in error.
 It would connect to GLEIF as the source of truth for LEIs and provide me with hints on what to correct.
 As you’d expect, this process can be enhanced by Machine Learning to automate this entity resolution process under human supervision.

 3. FlowDesigner Studio: Rule creation, documentation, sharing